 Who provides testing?

-Anonymous: A Peer Health Educator (student) trained to the standard set forth by the Centers for Disease Control and Prevention provides both pre- and post-test counseling.
+Anonymous: An HIV peer tester trained to the standard set forth by the Centers for Disease Control and Prevention provides both pre- and post-test counseling.

 Confidential: Your doctor or physician assistant.